zgulde/cods/README.md

 - You need to deploy anything that is not a `war`
 - You want to use a database that is not MySQL
-- You want to use a webserver other than tomcat
+- You want to use a webserver other than tomcat behind nginx

 ## Prerequisites